 I've made it to the gym, now what?

 We understand that it can be overwhelming to walk into a gym and see so many options!
 You might feel some confusion about where to start.
 For many members, taking a group fitness class is sometimes one of the best ways to start feeling comfortable at the gym.
 Our classes are filled with members of all ages, sizes, and fitness levels.
 Instructors are happy to welcome new class members.
 In fact, they really appreciate it when first timers introduce themselves before class begins, so that they are able to offer modifications for you during the workout.
 Some popular classes for beginners are: Gentle Yoga, Group Strength Training, Mixed Levels Yoga, Rise & Shine Yoga, and Zumba.
-You can use the Cal Fit mobile app to check class schedules, or check your club's schedule of classes here.
+You can use the Cal Fit mobile app to check class schedules.

 I'm worried that I won't know how to use the equipment properly or safely.